ZupIT/beagle-docs/content/en/android/customization/widgets/simple-custom-widget.md

 }
 ```

-### Step 3: Configure the widget
+## Step 3: Configuring the Widget

-The layout and the component are defined, it is necessary to finish the configuration of the customized widget.
+Now that the layout and component are defined, we need to finish configuring the custom widget

-1. Check the function below and see that some text variables were added.
-This was chosen to demonstrate that it is possible to define the value of this variables by the widget, adding title and button names:
+Review the function below and notice that some *text variables* have been added.

+- These variables will receive values ​​for texts that will define the componente title (that will change size) and the Buttons titles.
+- The text values ​​will be defined from a JSON that will represent a screen with the component created on this example (We will show you this JSON later).

 ```kotlin
 CustomWidgetTitleIncrease.kt